day8/re-frame/docs/MentalModelOmnibus.md

 through functions. **It seems to help our comprehension to frame function composition in terms of data flow**.

 re-frame delivers architecture
 by supplying the interconnections - it threads the data - it composes the dominoes - it is the lines between the boxes.

-But it has no universal method for this.
-The technique it uses varies from one domino neighbour pair to the next.
-Initially, it uses a queue/router, then a pipeline of interceptors and finally a Signal Graph.
+But it doesn't have a universal method for this "composition".
+The technique it uses varies from one domino neighbour-pair to the next.
+Initially, it uses a queue/router, then a pipeline of interceptors and, finally, a Signal Graph.

+Remember back in the original README?
+Our analogy for re-frame was the water cycle - water flowing around the loop, compelled by different kinds of forces at different times (gravity, convection, etc), going through phase changes.

+With this focus on interconnections, we have been looking on the "forces"  part of the loop.
+The transport.

 ## Full Stack